 You also get an extensive range of payment options — you can even offer cryptocurrency payments! — customer support tools, and more.

 Finally, Shopify has partnered with DHL and UPS to offer affordable shipping options for your customers.
-Since fulfillment is such a critical issue for dropshippers, these partnerships will come in handy once you start making sales.
+Since fulfillment is such a critical issue for dropshippers, these partnerships will come in handy once you start making sales on Shopify.

 How many products do I need to start dropshipping?

 Although seemingly irrelevant, the number of products you sell will play a large role in your branding and marketing efforts.

 One common practice dropshippers use is to sell as many products as possible.
 The problem with this approach is that, as the saying goes, “if you try to sell to everyone, you sell to no one.”